Hyundai Ioniq 5 review: interior, dashboard & infotainment

 The Ioniq 5's dashboard has a smooth, simple and uncluttered nature, with an attractive, light-coloured surround for the two large screens that serve as your primary interface with the car (more on this below).
-This isn't the potentially overwhelming screenfest you get in the Honda e, but it does share with that model a great sense of space when you're sitting up front: there's no transmission tunnel hemming you in and just fresh air where the gearstick would normally be found in a petrol or diesel-engined car.
+This isn't quite the overwhelming screenfest you get in the Honda e, nor is it as exciting as the rotating display in the BYD Atto 3, but the Ioniq 5’s cabin offers a great sense of space when you're sitting up front: there's no transmission tunnel hemming you in, just fresh air.

 Equipment, options & accessories

-Equipment-wise, SE Connect gets 19-inch alloy wheels, a leather steering wheel, mood lighting, dual-zone climate control, automatic wipers, smart high-beam headlights, power-adjustable and heated door mirrors, reverse parking sensors, a rear-view camera, smart cruise control, keyless entry, a four-speaker stereo, wireless phone charging and a full suite of active safety systems to help prevent collisions occurring.
+Equipment-wise, Premium-spec Ioniq 5s gets 19-inch alloy wheels, dual 10.25-inch displays, a heated leather steering wheel, heated seats, ambient lighting, dual-zone climate control, automatic wipers, smart high-beam headlights, power-adjustable and heated door mirrors.
+Plus, parking sensors, a rear-view camera, smart cruise control, keyless entry, a hands-free powered tailgate, wireless phone charging and a full suite of active safety systems.

-Premium adds power adjustment for the driver's seat, heated front seats and a heated steering wheel, front as well as rear parking sensors and a hands-free powered tailgate.
-Ultimate builds on this further with 20-inch alloys (as long as you go for the 78kWh battery), power adjustment for the front passenger seat, ventilation for both front seats, heated rear seats, rear privacy glass, a sliding centre console, a head-up display and a premium seven-speaker audio system.
+But if you really want to splurge for some reason, Ultimate trim adds 20-inch alloys, power adjustment for the front passenger seat, ventilation for both front seats, heated rear seats, rear privacy glass, a sliding centre console, a head-up display and a premium seven-speaker audio system.

 Infotainment, apps & sat nav